SongNotes Volumes 1-3

 Langston Hughes, a prominent participant in the Harlem Renaissance of the 1920s, found his voice in the cadences of jazz and the blues.
 I was taken with these four poems because they read like song lyrics.

-Litany is modelled on Strauss's Morgen!, with gospel undertones.
-For this song to work, the singer must keep an emotional distance.
-Too slow a tempo robs it of its rhythmic integrity.
-Also, for the singer, there is no need for a glottal onset anywhere in this song.
-As a side note, I always find it curious when this song is performed in a religious context, as the poet pointedly says: “Those who expect No love from above”.
+Litany is modelled on Strauss’s Morgen!, with gospel undertones.
+For this song to work, the singer has to keep an emotional distance.
+Also, as a technical note, there is no need for a glottal onset anywhere in this song.
+Also, I always find it curious when this song is performed in a religious context, as the poet pointedly says: “Those who expect No love from above”.

 The piano part of Island was also taken from the first piano concerto sketch (third movement), its undulating sixteenth notes mimicking the cresting of the waves.
-In spite of the shifting meters of the accompaniment, the singer is always in 6/8, and should feel each bar in two.
+In spite of the shifting meters of the accompaniment, the singer is always in 6/8, and should feel each bar in 2.
 The song need not be performed too fast to make an effect.
-Do follow the pedal markings.

 Could Be is a straight-ahead blues in a written-out swing time.
-Again, not too fast and lean into the syncopations.
-Hastings Street is in Detroit, Lenox Avenue in Harlem, 18th and Vine in Kansas City, Fifth and Mound in St. Louis, and Rampart Street in New Orleans.
+Again, not too fast, and lean into the syncopations.
+Hastings Street is in Detroit, Lenox Avenue in Harlem, 18th and Vine in Kansas City, 5th and Mound in St. Louis, and Rampart Street in New Orleans.

 Silhouette